 \subsection{Predicting Errors in Context}

 \paragraph{Setup and method} We next use \ourmethod to detect failures to incorporate new information provided as part of a model's textual input: for example, \textit{The London Bridge is located in Arizona.
 To cross the London Bridge, one should travel to}.
 We use the new information (\textit{is located in Arizona}) to compute the target attribute direction $\dmed$, and the prior fact (\textit{is located in London}) for the reference $\dcomp$.
 We predict the language model will fail to incorporate the context (will rank $\targetprior = \textit{London}$ higher than $\targetmed = \textit{Arizona}$) if \cref{eq:cls} holds.

-We emphasize that results in this section use the same \ourmethod model as in \cref{sec:generationerrors} and \cref{sec:generation}---which optimizes attribute encodings to influence model generation on sentences without additional textual context.
-These experiments thus measure the extent to which \ourmethod encodings characterize LM representations of both background knowledge and knowledge provided in-context.
+Results in this section use the same \ourmethod model as in \cref{sec:generation}---which optimizes attribute encodings to influence model generation on sentences without additional textual context.
+These experiments thus measure the extent to which \ourmethod encodings characterize both background knowledge and information provided in-context.

-\paragraph{Results} When applied to detection of contextual errors, \ourmethod outperforms all baselines, including the Shortcut baseline.
-These results highlight the fact that \ourmethod exhibits better generalization across knowledge sources, discovering common encodings of background and contextual knowledge.
-It is important to emphasize that this detection procedure is not extremely accurate, and a model directly supervised with information about model errors can perform significantly better.

-However, what these results show is that $\ourmethod$ encodings not only produce predictable effects on generation---they are also, to a non-trivial extent, aligned with LMs' representations of facts that are already \emph{correctly} encoded, and thus that \ourmethod can be used for both editing and inspecting knowledge representations inside LMs.
+\paragraph{Results} Applied to detection of contextual errors, \ourmethod outperforms all baselines, including the shortcut model (Contextual column of \cref{tab:classification}). \ourmethod thus generalizes across knowledge sources, discovering common encodings of background and contextual knowledge.
+We emphasize that this detection procedure is not extremely accurate, and a model directly supervised with information about LM errors performs significantly better.
+However, these results show that $\ourmethod$ encodings (learned out-of-context) are, to a non-trivial extent, aligned with LMs' representations of knowledge provided in-context.